 Having a Party?
 Follow these guidelines for success:

-- In cocktails, soda or wine, plan for 0.25KG of ice per person.
+In cocktails, soda or wine, plan for 0.25KG of ice per person.
 Make sure the dispensing container (ice bucket) is clean and sanitary.
-Ice is a Food and can harbor bacteria from an un-sanitized container.
+Ice is a Food and can harbour bacteria from an unsanitized container.

-- For Blender drinks, use the recommended amount of ice.
+For Blended drinks, use the recommended amount of ice.
 Make sure again, that the blender is clean and sanitized and that the ice is not transferred to the blender with bare hands please.

 Ice Information you’d want to know:

-- Ice can go Bad.
+Ice can go bad.
 Because it is a food, ice can become contaminated with bacteria and/or viruses that can cause illness.
-Many people believe mistakenly that because ice is a frozen food product, that it can not harbor bacteria.
+Many people believe mistakenly that because ice is a frozen food product, that it cannot harbour bacteria.
 This is not true.
 Ice has been found to contain a wide spectrum of bacteria, from Salmonella and E. Coli to Hepatitis A. Because most people do not think of ice as a source of bacteria contamination, upon illness from a food product, the ice is normally the last and ‘forgotten food’ considered.

-- Taste and Odor.
-Do you value the flavor and taste of the beverages you consume?
+Taste and Odor.
+Do you value the flavour and taste of the beverages you consume?
 Of course you do.
-While some consumers realize the ‘cloudy freezer’ ice at home tastes ‘funny’, many do not consider the alternatives for ‘clear, tasteless and odorless ice.
-Ice made in the home freezer is not only cloudy from water impurities, but also absorbs the odors of the other freezer foods.
-Only the professional commercial ice producers provide a truly taste-free, clear, and risk-free.
+While some consumers realize the ‘cloudy freezer’ ice at home tastes ‘funny’, many do not consider the alternatives for ‘clear, tasteless and odourless ice.
+Ice made in the home freezer is not only cloudy from water impurities, but also absorbs the odours of the other freezer foods.
+Only the professional commercial ice producers provide truly taste-free, clear, and risk-free ice.